Have you ever ran into a situation where you wanted to version your application, but doing

 35fc2ad(which is a short version of sha1 hash of commit)

-There might be others that I’m missing.
+There might be others which I’m missing.

 With help of a simple example, we’ll see how to combine these both steps into one.
 Once again let me remind what these two processes I am talking about: